Practical advice for sleep, eating and behaviour issues in babies, toddlers and children up to 11 years old.

 Where possible, we will see you in the comfort of your own home and spend a few hours getting to the bottom of where things are going wrong.
 We will discuss your views and your approach to parenting and talk about any worries you have about making changes.

-“Dee really gets to understand how you feel about being a parent and makes sure your feelings are taken into consideration when making her plans.”
+“They really get to understand how you feel about being a parent and make sure your feelings are taken into consideration when making their plans.”

 Not only will we look at your child’s needs, we will look at your family’s needs, your current routines and commitments and build a plan based around these. we will leave you with a written plan and go through it with you to ensure you are happy with it and confident you can follow it.

 After we leave, you will be able to stay in contact with us for additional complimentary support while you settle into your new routine and plan.
 If you need further visits and support, this can be arranged – although most issues are resolved in just one session.

 Once the plan is put into action, and you start making the suggested changes, your child’s sleep or behaviour will quickly change.
 Improvements in both are usually quick to take effect as the plan caters for your particular parenting issue and targets your specific problems.

 “Because of Sarah’s understanding of my situation, I felt confident about doing things I’d been unsure of before and I was amazed at how quickly things started to improve.”

 We are all mums too and we understand the emotional difficulties of raising children.
 We know how sleep deprivation can affect our ability to complete even the most basic tasks, and what an impact it can have on the whole family.
 We are also aware of how tricky life can be when a toddler has taken control of the home, and how easy it is to get stuck in a cycle of appeasing a child for an easy life – but the path of least resistance is rarely the best path to take.